pypa/pip/docs/html/topics/caching.md

 `pip cache list setuptools` will list locally built wheel files related to setuptools from pip's cache.

-`pip cache list --http` will list only HTTP cache files.
+`pip cache list --http-packages` will list only HTTP cache files.
 Package names are extracted by inspecting the cached file content (wheel or tarball structure).
 Files without identifiable package names are not shown.

-`pip cache list --all` will list both locally built wheels and HTTP cache files in a unified list.
+`pip cache list --all-packages` will list both locally built wheels and HTTP cache files in a unified list.

-When using `--all`, HTTP cached files are marked with a `[HTTP cached]` suffix to distinguish them from locally built wheels.
+When using `--all-packages`, HTTP cached files are marked with a `[HTTP cached]` suffix to distinguish them from locally built wheels.

 You can also use `--format abspath` to print absolute paths instead of human-friendly filenames and sizes.